Toyah Battersby: Rape

+The storyline was revisited in 2024, as it emerges that Toyah became pregnant from the assault and gave birth to a stillborn baby, which she later buried in Red Rec park.
+It was initially reported that Toyah becomes concerned that the baby's remains will be found when an area of the Red Rec is marked for redevelopment, and she is later caught digging in the park.
+Stefania Sarrubba of Digital Spy stated "The news forces the character to confront the consequences of those traumatic events from two decades ago."
+The storyline received a negative response from fans when it was announced, with some pointing out how the original storyline, especially the aftermath of the rape, would not "be consistent with a pregnancy."
+Former cast member Vicky Entwistle, who played Toyah's mother, also reacted negatively to the new plot on social media.
+The "controversial" storyline was confirmed on 16 April, with scenes airing the following week.
+As Toyah searches for Roy Cropper's (David Neilson) dog in the park, she comes across three people digging up a rosebed as they believe Roy has buried Lauren Bolton's (Cait Fitton) body there.
+After causing a scene by smashing a car window with a spade, Toyah breaks down in tears and later remarks to Nick Tilsley (Ben Price) that the spot in the park is "a special place".
+She eventually reveals that she gave birth to a stillborn girl following her rape and buried the body in the park.

 Departure

 On 30 July 2002, Neil Wilkes from Digital Spy reported that Taylor had quit Coronation Street after five years.
 Wilkes revealed that her contract would expire in October that year, but the actress had chosen to stay with the serial beyond that to give the writers time to come up with a storyline for her character's departure.
 Series producer Kieran Roberts added that he was sorry to see Taylor go, but understood her decision to move on.
 Taylor later explained that she chose to leave because she and the writers struggled to come up with storylines for Toyah.
 She told the Liverpool Echo's Janet Tansley "I was asked where she would go from there and couldn't think what she could do.
 If I couldn't see a future for her, I couldn't play her."
 Taylor filmed her final scenes on 3 January 2003.

 Despite a rumour that Toyah would become a victim of serial killer Richard Hillman (Brian Capron), the producers decided that she needed "a fiery fling" before she left.
 Therefore, Toyah's last storylines saw her embark on "a passionate affair" with her university tutor John Arnley (Paul Warriner).
 However, the relationship quickly turned into a love triangle when John had an affair with Toyah's flatmate Maria Sutherland (Samia Ghadie).
 When Toyah discovered the affair, she decided to leave the Street and made her on-screen exit in February 2003.